Why Property Risk Assessment in India Has Been Ripe for Disruption

 Satellite imagery-based risk assessment for commercial property uses a combination of high-resolution optical imagery, synthetic aperture radar, and multispectral data to extract risk-relevant features from a target site and its surroundings.
 Commercial satellite operators including Planet Labs, Maxar Technologies, and Indian providers such as Pixxel and SatSure can now provide sub-metre resolution imagery of most Indian industrial locations, updated at frequencies ranging from daily (for Planet's SkySat constellation) to weekly or monthly for standard coverage.

 The CV models applied to this imagery in insurance underwriting contexts are trained to identify and classify a range of features.
-Building construction type classification (reinforced concrete frame, steel portal frame, load-bearing masonry, pucca or kuchha, mixed construction) is among the most mature capabilities, with models trained on Indian building stock achieving accuracy of 85 to 92% on construction type classification for large industrial buildings.
+Building construction type classification (reinforced concrete frame, steel portal frame, load-bearing masonry, pucca or kuchha, mixed construction) is among the more mature capabilities, and is generally most reliable for large, clearly bounded industrial buildings.
 Accuracy declines for smaller or partially-obscured structures and for mixed-construction facilities common in Indian SME manufacturing.
+There is as yet no published, industry-wide accuracy benchmark for these models in the Indian context, so any specific accuracy figure quoted by a vendor should be treated as a pilot-level claim and validated against the insurer's own ground-truth data for its portfolio.

 Fire hazard indicators visible from satellite include: roof-mounted equipment that may indicate industrial processes with fire risk (paint spray booths visible as isolated structures with ventilation equipment, chemical storage yards with distinctive container patterns, timber yards identified by the characteristic stacking patterns of rough-sawn lumber).
 Proximity risk factors are assessed by measuring distances to neighbouring occupancies, identifying shared wall constructions, and mapping water bodies, fire station locations, and road access that affects firefighting response time.